hoko/hoko-docs/_posts/2015-04-05-is-my-app-ready.md

 categories: basic
 layout: learning_center
 permalink: /:title
+description: Any app is ready for deep linking, and actually every app in the world will end up using this technology at some point.
+Now it’s a great time for you to ...
 ---

 Any app is ready for deep linking, and actually every app in the world will end up using this technology at some point.
 Now it’s a great time for you to differentiate from other apps, but no many years from now, apps without deep linking will start to get relegated from the app ecosystem.